 - Your digital camera is manufactured using precision digital components.
-Any of the following creates the risk of corruption of data in file memory. - Removing the battery or memory card while the camera is performing a record or memory access operation - Removing the battery, removing the memory card while the operation lamp is still flashing green after you turn off the camera - Disconnecting the USB cable while a data communication operation is being performed - Low battery power - Other abnormal operations
+Any of the following creates the risk of corruption of data in file memory. - While the camera is performing an operation, removing the battery or memory card from the camera, or placing the camera onto or removing it from the USB cradle - While the operation lamp is flashing green after turning off the camera, removing the memory card from the camera or placing the camera onto or removing it from the USB cradle - Disconnecting the USB cable, removing the camera from the USB cradle, or disconnecting the AC adaptor from the USB cradle while a data communication operation is being performed - Low battery power - Other abnormal operations

-Any of the above conditions can cause an error message to appear on the monitor screen (page 232).
+Any of the above conditions can cause an error message to appear on the monitor screen (page 239).
 Follow the instructions provided by the message to eliminate the cause of the error.